-The Volt is on the borderline of being an A-tier or B-tier weapon.
-However, it is comfortably the best option for your hoard of Energy Ammunition, and is the perfect weapon for beginners.
+Thanks to the extra couple of damage per shot gifted to the Volt this season, we’re happy to recommend it as a solid A-tier pick.
+It is comfortably the best option for your hoard of Energy Ammunition, and is the perfect weapon for beginners.

 These weapons are all solid picks or useful in certain situations.
 If you happen across any of these, they’re worth taking a minute to think about – unless you’re already kitted out with an A-tier loadout, that is.

 The Charge Rifle is a completely unique weapon, which fires a laser beam across the map to damage foes.
 It is the only hitscan weapon in Apex Legends – meaning that each shot instantly hits what the weapon is pointed at, no matter the range.